ibm-cloud-docs/Registry/registry_notices_docker.md

 {{site.data.keyword.attribute-definition-list}}

-# Minimum supported Docker version that is supported by {{site.data.keyword.registryshort_notm}} from 1 March 2022
+# Minimum supported Docker version that is supported by {{site.data.keyword.registryshort}} from 1 March 2022
 {: #registry_notices_docker}

 From 1 March 2022, the minimum version of Docker Engine that is supported by {{site.data.keyword.registrylong}} is v17.07, or later.